 Consists of Principal Passenger Trains January 5, 1948, pp. 196-197;

 Bibliography, pg.
 207.

-Calvert Systems, hard cover with jacket, 212 pages, standard portrait book 8 x 10 in., B&W photographs and diagrams.
+Calvert Systems, hard cover with jacket, 212 pages, standard portrait book 8 x 10 in., Black-and-White photographs and diagrams.